 The following is a graphical representation of a vector space with each dot representing a vector (word embedding).
 Each vector is mapped to a specific position in the multi-dimensional space.
 Word embeddings with similar meaning occupy relatively close positions.

 The RGA feature uses two different embedding vector spaces: document-level embeddings and passage-level embeddings.

 Document-level embedding is applied to your indexed items to map their key concepts.
-When a user enters a query in a search interface, the semantic search component uses the document-level embeddings to find the most relevant results for a given query.
+When a user enters a query in a search interface, the semantic search component uses the document-level embeddings to find the most relevant items (documents) for a given query.

 Passage-level embedding is generated by the RGA model, and is used to identify the individual passages from which the GPT LLM will generate the answer.

 During the indexing process, items from selected sources go through an indexing pipeline for processing by the document processing manager (DPM).
 The DPM uses a semantic encoder (pre-trained sentence-transformer language model) to create word embeddings for the indexed items.
 Document-level embeddings are updated based on your source’s refresh frequency.